elevata-labs/elevata/docs/sql_rendering_conventions.md

 ---

-## 🎯 Core Principle
+## 🧩 Core Principle

 > Every **target column** in the rendered SQL must explicitly use an **alias (`AS target_column_name`)**.

 This ensures that the final dataset’s column layout is:
-- ✅ deterministic (no dependency on source column order),
+✅ deterministic (no dependency on source column order)
-- ✅ vendor-agnostic (works on DuckDB, BigQuery, Snowflake, Fabric, etc.),
+✅ vendor-agnostic (works on DuckDB, BigQuery, Snowflake, Fabric, etc.)
-- ✅ lineage-compatible (each `TargetColumn` maps directly to its alias).
+✅ lineage-compatible (each `TargetColumn` maps directly to its alias)

 The renderer now also supports automatic column alignment in UNION queries (v0.3.0).

 ---

-## 🧩 Example: Simple Mapping
+## 📌 Example: Simple Mapping

 **Metadata definition**